Marcelckp/Calculator-app-v1/README.md

 ### Useful resources

-- [1](https://www.npmjs.com/package/react-cookie) - This helped me learn how to use cookies in react, I really liked this pattern and will use it going forward!
+- [React Cookies npm](https://www.npmjs.com/package/react-cookie) - This helped me learn how to use cookies in react, I really liked this pattern and will use it going forward!

 ## Author